apostrophecms/code-upgrader/README.md

 Use the command `apos-code-upgrader lint` to run a linter scan of the A2 code.
 This will print to the console every required change it can find.
 This will *not* actually change any code.
 It is an especially useful step after you run the upgrade process, but it can be useful before to understand what changes to expect.

-## Automatically upgarding the A2 codebase
+## Automatically upgrading the A2 codebase

 1. Type `apos-code-upgrader upgrade` in the project root to have the tool actually convert code to A3's expected structure and syntax where possible.
 There may be immediate messages printed to the console suggesting next steps.
 2. Run the linter command, `apos-code-upgrader lint`, to see any remaining changes that are detected and require manual conversion.